Return to top

 • Remove cooked eggplant from skillet and heat 1 tbsp oil, add the bell pepper and onion and sauté until soft.

 • Add the garlic and continue to cook for 1-2 minutes.
-Add the cooked eggplant and stir through.
+Add the cooked eggplant and stir thoroughly.

 • Pour the sauce mixture into the cooked vegetables and cook for 2-3 minutes until the sauce has thickened and coated all of the vegetables.
-Tear the basil leaves and toss through vegetables.
+Add the torn basil leaves and toss to combine.

 • Serve with quinoa or rice.